AdamPetroff/resizable-box/README.md

 # React Resizable Box

-This is a simple React component that will resize it's own size dynamically based on it's content.
+This is a React component that will resize it's own size dynamically based on it's content.
+There is also an option to animate the change of the content itself.

 ## Installation